michaelshiloh/robotaPsyche/weeklySchedule.md

 in slightly different ways.
 Think about other movers you might define and what rules would govern them.
 No writing is necessary.

+#### Assignments starting February 7

-Starting on February 9 we will have one presentations and reading discussions:
+Starting on February 7 we will have one presentations and reading discussions:
 - Monday: One presentation and one reading discussion
 	- Except for February 7 we will only have a reading
 - Wednesday: One presentation